the-grid/ed/README.md

 # ed

+:warning: WIP; not in production yet. :warning:

 Early prototype to use [ProseMirror](http://prosemirror.net/) with data from [the Grid API](http://developer.thegrid.io/)

 Demo: [the-grid.github.io/ed/](https://the-grid.github.io/ed/)

 The demo shows translating from ProseMirror to the the Grid API JSON and back.

+## purpose

+ProseMirror provides a high-level schema-based interface for interacting with `contenteditable`, taking care of that pain.
+This project is focused on the schema to translate between the Grid API data and ProseMirror DOM.

 ## todo